melodyyangaws/sql-based-etl/README.md

 ## Submit a native Spark job with Spot instance

-As an addition of the solution, to meet customer's preference of running native Spark jobs, we wil demostrate how easy to submit a job in EKS.
-In this case, the Jupyter notebook still can be used, as an interactive development enviroment for PySpark apps.
+As an addition of the solution, to meet customer's preference of running native Spark jobs, we will demonstrate how easy to submit a job in EKS.
+In this case, the Jupyter notebook still can be used, as an interactive development environment for PySpark apps.

 In Spark, driver is a single point of failure in data processing.
 If driver dies, all other linked components will be discarded as well.
 To achieve the optimal performance and cost, we will run the driver on a reliable managed EC2 instance on EKS, and the rest of executors will be on spot instances.